 Guadeloupe is a gem that will surprise you by its beauty, diversity and French style.
 ‘Karukera’, its old name, was ranked at 11th best place to go in 2016 by The New York Times.

 Guadeloupe- as the name goes is an archipelago between the Caribbean Sea and the tropical Atlantic comprising of eight inhabited islands; the two major ones are the Basse-Terre and the Grande-Terre and are separated by a channel of water known as the Rivière Salée.

 But that isn’t what makes it famous.
-There is a lot more to Guadeloupe that many May not know about you have!
+There is a lot more about Guadeloupe that many may not know about !
 So if you are a tourist, then you would be happy to know that Guadeloupe is the home to the most beautiful beaches in the Caribbean and is very famous for its historical sites as well.

 But what if you are a native?